pirate/bubus/README.md

 ### ⛓️ Parallel Handler Execution

+> [!CAUTION]
+> **Not Recommended.** Only for advanced users willing to implement their own concurrency control.

 Enable parallel processing of handlers for better performance.
-The tradeoff is slightly less deterministic ordering as handler execution order will not be guaranteed when run in parallel.
+The harsh tradeoff is less deterministic ordering as handler execution order will not be guaranteed when run in parallel.
+(It's very hard to write non-flaky/reliable applications when handler execution order is not guaranteed.)

 ```python
 # Create bus with parallel handler execution